jkrilov/TerraformAzureActionTemplate/README.md

 ## Azure Integration

-In order for Terraform to be able to connect to Azure you'll need to [create a service principal](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) with secret.
+In order for Terraform to be able to connect to Azure you'll need to [create a service principal](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) along with a secret.
 Once you create the service principal add the following secrets to your Github Repo under **Repo Settings > Secrets and variables > Actions**:

 * AZURE_CLIENT_ID
 * AZURE_CLIENT_SECRET